Yashkhamkar/HROne_Assesment/README.md

 # 🛍️ E-commerce Backend API – FastAPI + MongoDB

 This is a simple e-commerce backend application built with **FastAPI** and **MongoDB**.
-It allows you to manage products and user orders — similar to basic functionality in apps like Flipkart or Amazon.
+It allows you to manage products and user orders.

 ---